 Echeveria 'Doris Taylor', commonly known as Woolly Rose, is an attractive succulent that forms rosettes of pale-green, fleshy leaves covered with small white hairs.
 It is a low-maintenance succulent and can easily thrive if provided with the right conditions.
-Often grown outside in warm, arid regions, Woolly Rose is best suited to U.S. Department of Agriculture plant hardiness zones 9a to 11.
+Often grown outside in warm, arid regions, Woolly Rose is best suited to USDA Plant Hardiness Zones 9a to 11.
 It should be brought inside during the winter if grown in colder climates.

 Growing Conditions and General Care

 Place Woolly Rose where it will receive full morning sun or partially shaded afternoon sunlight.
 If it is in a pot, place it out on the balcony or porch during warm, sunny weather.
 Give Woolly Rose at least a foot (30 cm) of space on each side to prevent it from being crowded by other plants.

 Water whenever the soil feels dry during the growing season.
 Water lightly until the soil is moist but not very wet.
 Woolly Rose can go for a long period without water once they are established, but they grow better and faster if they receive regular watering during the growing season.
-Reduce watering during the winter, allowing the soil to dry thoroughly between waterings.
+Reduce watering during the winter, allowing the soil to dry between waterings.

 Fertilize Woolly Rose with liquid 2-7-7 succulent fertilizer during the growing season, from spring to late summer.
-Add seven drops of the fertilizer to 1 quart of water and sprinkle around the base of the succulent.
-Fertilize once every 2 weeks.
+Add seven drops of the fertilizer to 1 quart of water and sprinkle around the base of the plant.
+Fertilize once every two weeks.

 Woolly Rose will drop many of its lower leaves during the winter.
 Remove shriveled and fallen leaves as they accumulate around the base of the plant.
 Discard the leaves before they begin to rot.
-Decaying leaves can spread disease to the rest of the plant if not removed.
+Decaying leaves can spread the disease to the rest of the plant if not removed.